hupe1980/cdk-multi-profile-plugin/README.md

   "plugin": ["cdk-multi-profile-plugin"]
 }
 ```
-Add the account / profile mapping in the package.json
+Finally, add the account / profile mapping in the package.json

 ```javascript
 // package.json